DadeOrsu/DadeOrsu/README.md

 ## About Me

 - 🎓 Currently studying Computer Science at the University of Pisa
-- 🌍 Interested in projects involving distributed systems and fields related to computer science.
+- 🌍 Interested in projects involving distributed systems and other fields related to computer science.
 - 💻 Always eager to learn new technologies and improve my programming skills

 ## Get in Touch